-Controlled Substances Training Manual Appendix B Page
+Controlled Substances Training Manual Appendix B Page 62 of 128

 The amount of water present in the adsorbent, the sample, and/or the solvent system is probably the most important variable in TLC.
 The presence of excessive moisture can lead to distortion of the TLC separations, resulting in non-reproducible results.
 Moisture is present in the adsorbent in three forms: (1) water of constitution, (2) water of hydration, and (3) free water.
 The free water can be removed from the adsorbent by heating the thin layer plate to 105°C for one hour (preferably in a forced draft oven).
 Water in the free state is not necessarily detrimental to the chromatographic separation.
 It should be recognized, however, that the water level must be consistent from plate to plate.
 Water of hydration, if calcium sulfate is the binder, can be removed by drying at 180°C for one hour.
-The water of hydration and the water of constitution are allowed to remain while the free water is removed by drying at 105°C for one hour.
+The water of constitution can be removed by heating to 450°C - 500°C for several hours.
+In most cases, the water of hydration and the water of constitution are allowed to remain while the free water is removed by drying at 105°C for one hour.
 While always a potential problem, the moisture content of TLC plates is rarely found at levels that necessitate pre-drying of the plates prior to routine use.